 Seating: 900 originally, later down to 800.
 The seating as a church was only 315.
 A platform had been added in front of the proscenium.
 Following the Vidiots renovations the capacity is 271.
 There is now also a 25 seat mini-cinema in a former retail space.

 Projection: 16mm, 35mm and digital.
 The latter can be everything from VHS to DCPs.
-Booth equipment includes 2 Simplex XLs and Simplex 5 Star soundheads retrofitted with reverse scan pickups for analog optical and Dolby Digital.
+The digital unit is a Christie CP 4230.
+There's an Eiki 16mm projector.
+35mm equipment includes 2 Simplex XLs and Simplex 5 Star soundheads retrofitted with reverse scan pickups for analog optical and Dolby Digital.
 The lamps are Xetron XHN with IREM rectifiers.
-There's an Eiki 16mm projector.
-The digital unit is a Christie CP 4230.
+Mark Wojan rebuilt the 35s.
+The first use of the 35mm equipment was a May 19, 2024 screening of "Stand and Deliver."
 The microcinema has a Christie CP 2210.
-The installation, designed by Paul D. Smith, was helped immensely by a generous donation of speakers and amps by QSC.
-Mark Wojan rebuilt the 35s.
+The installations, designed by Paul D. Smith, were helped immensely by a generous donation of speakers and amps by QSC.
 Boris IbaƱez is the theatre's tech director/head projectionist.

 Screen size: 32' after the Vidiots renovations.
 Masking is adjustable on all four sides.